jonesstoen/FiskeKlar/ARCHITECTURE.md

 - Bottom sheet may overlap content when keyboard is open
 - Wind arrows crowd the map at lower zoom levels
-- Heatmap rendering flickers during slider updates
+- Heatmap rendering for waves flickers during slider updates
+- When there is minimal rain, the rainlayer doesnt show anything, whic can be confusing for the user.

 - **Deprecated methods in MapLibre**
   Some methods used for polygon and layer styling are marked as deprecated in recent versions of MapLibre.
 These include APIs for adding polygon actions and related properties.